ricklamers/all-data-tools/README.md

 The data is stored in the `tools.json` file in this repository which is consumed by a [NocoDB](https://github.com/nocodb/nocodb) instance running on https://alldatatools.com

 ## Collaboration
-Please add your/your faviorite **data** tool/product to the list!
+Please add your/your favorite **data** tool/product to the list!
 We want this list to be as inclusive as possible.

 ## Structure